anisurMahmud/ecommerce-shopping-api/README.md

 ## Features

-- Basic CRUD operations for products and categories
+- Basic CRUD operations for products, categories and images
 - Exception handling for products to manage errors effectively
+- can save product info like name, brand, description etc along with images.
+- fetch data based on different criterias like brand, category and so on.

 ## Installation